Reentry in Southern Indiana — the catch-22 of coming home to Seymour, Scottsburg, Austin, Crothersville, Madison, or Salem

 What exists on paper

-What the person actually faces on Day 1
+What you actually face on Day 1

 System-level problem